VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 #endif
 ```

-JoinLayer is a special function of MiniGUI-Processes, and is therefore
+`JoinLayer` is a special function of MiniGUI-Processes, and is therefore
-included in the conditional compilation of _MGRM_PROCESSES.
+included in the conditional compilation of `_MGRM_PROCESSES`.
 In the runtime
 mode MiniGUI-Processes, each MiniGUI client program must call this function
 to join a layer (or create a new layer) before calling other MiniGUI
 functions.

 If the program is the server of MiniGUI-Processes, you should call
-ServerStartup instead:
+`ServerStartup` instead:

 ```cpp
 if (!ServerStartup (0 , 0 , 0)) {